Shopify/maintenance_tasks/README.md

     after_error :dangerous_notify

     def dangerous_notify
-      # This error is rescued in favour of the original error causing the error flow.
+      # This error is rescued and ignored in favour of the original error causing the error flow.
       raise NotDeliveredError
     end